kebris-c/Mini-RTOS/README.md

 Kevin, Educational Embedded Systems Project, 2025

-## Dependences

-* Make sense that this project in current state needs to include two more projects of my github: libft and banner.

 ## Notes

 * This RTOS is educational and does not include preemptive scheduling or hardware-specific drivers.
-* The project uses `libft` and `banner` modules to demonstrate modular design and linking with static libraries.
 * The scheduler implementation can be extended to include time slices, preemption, or inter-task communication for further learning purposes.